estnltk/ner-tagger/README.md

 # Ner-tagger

-Ner-tagger is a web tool which helps linguists manually categorize entities in text.
+*Ner-tagger* is a web tool which helps linguists manually categorise entities in text.
-It has been developed specifically for annotating named entities, where the task it to categorise proper names into semantic types.
+It has been developed specifically for annotating named entities, where the task it to categorise proper names into a number of semantic types.
-The tool, however, can be easily customized for the similar annotation tasks.
+The tool, however, can be easily customised for annotation tasks alike.

 ## Features
-* Allows to run multiple annotation projects simultaneously
+* *Ner-tagger* allows to run multiple annotation projects simultaneously,
-* Supports multiple users
+* supports multiple users,
-* Administrative interface to monitor annotation process
+* comes with a administrative interface to monitor annotation process.

 ## Use cases
 One might find *ner-tagger* useful for the following annotation tasks: